schrodinteq/prototype-quantum-kernel-training/README.md

 ***Overall Architecture***

 The structure of the QKT Toolkit is illustrated in the diagram below.
 New components and features were integrated into Qiskit Machine Learning to enable training of quantum kernels.
-The QKT Tookit is built on top of these integrations and includes local components such as datasets, feature maps, and documentation&mdash;all maintained with style, unit, and notebook tests.
+The QKT Toolkit is built on top of these integrations and includes local components such as datasets, feature maps, and documentation&mdash;all maintained with style, unit, and notebook tests.

 <br />